APPLY TO BE A VENDOR

 Wadsworth Electric provides professional services for the festival.
 All wiring & equipment must be Underwriters Laboratories (UL) approved.

 Each vendor must provide their own outlet power strip and 50′ extension cord (12AWG/3C minimum) to connect to 120-volt outlets.
 One access to the general circuit is available to each vendor.
-Vendors may reserve access to larger circuits, for equipment like refrigerators or microwaves, during the application process for an additional fee.
+Vendors may reserve access to larger circuits, for equipment like refrigerators or microwaves, for an additional fee.

 Vendors are responsible for clean-up inside their booths and for removing all booth garbage into the appropriate outdoor dumpsters as provided.
 You must flatten all cardboard and separate all glass into the recycling dumpsters.
 DO NOT use the trash cans inside the facility that are for patron/public use.